FredPont/FileFootprintLister/Readme.md

   -a string

-        algorithm to use. md5, xxhash, murmmur or sha256 (default "md5")
+        algorithm to use. md5, xxhash, murmmur, cityhash64, cityhash128, clickhouse64, clickhouse128 or sha256 (default "md5")

   -n int